 E) No more than 50% of the original loss can be deducted in one year.

 Senior associate Maciej Kulawik is a key tax contact at Allen & Overy in Warsaw.
 The firm was established in 1991.
 Kulawik joined the practice in 2005 and has previously worked at KPMG for six years.

 The team assisted KBC Bank NV on the merger of its Polish subsidiary Kredyt Bank with Santander's Polish subsidiary BZ WBK.

 Clients benefit from Allen & Overy's international network.
 The firm assists clients primarily in transactional tax insures, including representation in legal proceedings, corporate tax, indirect tax, litigation, restructuring and investment funds.

 Aneta Saramak is CEO at Arena Tax in Poland.
 The team of 20 works in the tax areas of indirect, corporate and tax disputes.

-Partner Michał Chyła advised on the establishment of a bank in Gibraltar which services clients in China, Germany, UK and France in the past year.
+Tax manager Michał Chyła advised on the establishment of a bank in Gibraltar which services clients in China, Germany, UK and France in the past year.
 The firm analysed tax issues that arose from the legal structure and the project.

 Tax manager Dominika Wołkiewicz-Ramirez and tax adviser Michał Brzozowicz advised a client in a tax dispute deal in the past year.
-The case involved tax control and penal fiscal litigation In relation to home service fee of a financial institution and exclusion from tax deductible costs of acquired intangible services.
+The case involved tax control and penal fiscal litigation in relation to home service fee of a financial institution and exclusion from tax deductible costs of acquired intangible services.

 Baker McKenzie's tax department is headed by managing partner Sławomir Boruc.
 The team comprises three partners and eight other professionals, who work in indirect tax, corporate and disputes.